Johannes Brandstetter

 News

-[Feb 2024] I have started as Head of Research (AI4Simulations) at NXAI.
+[Feb 2024] I have started as Chief Researcher at NXAI.

-[Oct 2023] I have started my own group “AI for data-driven simulations” at the Institute for Machine Learning at the Johannes Kepler University (JKU) Linz.
+[Oct 2023] I have re-joined Sepp Hochreiter’s group, starting my own group “AI for data-driven simulations”

 Open Positions